leka/rules-and-tools/README.md

 So here we go !
 Short and not so short descriptions and how-to's about the rules and tools used by the Leka team.

+## The Git way of life

+Before starting coding with Leka, you must know how to use `git` in an efficient and elegant way.

+We use `git` the same way [Vincent Driessen](https://twitter.com/nvie) does, so we urge you to read his beautiful and [Successful Git branchin model](http://nvie.com/posts/a-successful-git-branching-model/).

+If you want to work with us, you'll be tested on the subject! ;)

 ## Coding styles and rules

 >***One does not simply start coding with Leka.***